Cats are susceptible to parasites, including nematodes, cestodes, and trematodes.

 Undercooked meat and irregularly processed meat products, if previously contaminated with worms, can serve as a means of transmission.

-Generally speaking, commercially available wet cat foods found in pet stores and supermarkets are worms-free and safe for consumption.
+Generally speaking, commercially available wet cat foods in pet stores and supermarkets are worms-free and safe for consumption.

 On the other hand, when preparing your cat’s wet food at home, the chances of transiting worms are much higher.

-This is because undercooked ingredients can serve as infestation sources.
+Cat owners must fully cook cat food because undercooked ingredients can serve as infestation sources.